 - about 20 agricultural A plants, which use waste manure from piggeries

-- about 18 industrial AD plants, which use wastewater from red meat processing and rendering as feedstock for biogas production.
+- about 18 industrial AD plants, use wastewater from red meat processing and rendering as feedstock for biogas production.

 Biomethane (CH4) production from microalgal biomass is of interest because the efficiency of algal biomass production per hectare is estimated to be 5–30 times greater than that of the terrestrial crop plants (Sheehan et al. , 1998).
 Golueke and Oswald (1959) published one of the first feasibility studies using microalgae for ch4 production and concluded that the process was feasible (Golueke and Oswald, 1959).
 There are two well-established methods of ch4 production: (1) harvest of an algal polyculture from a wastewater treatment pond, or (2) axenic growth of specific algae at a bench-scale (Asinari di San Marzano et al. , 1982; yen and Brune, 2007).

 The digestion process begins with bacterial hydrolysis of the algal biomass.
-Organic polymers, such as lipids, carbohydrates, and proteins, are first broken down to soluble derivatives, which are further fractionated into carbon dioxide, hydrogen, ammonia, and organic acids by acidogenic bacteria.
+Organic polymers, such as lipids, carbohydrates, and proteins, are first broken down into soluble derivatives, which are further fractionated into carbon dioxide, hydrogen, ammonia, and organic acids by acidogenic bacteria.
 Acetogenic bacteria then convert these resulting organic acids into acetic acid, along with additional ammonia, hydrogen, and carbon dioxide.
 Finally, methanogens convert these products to methane and carbon dioxide.

 Sources of Biogas and Biomethane

 Biogas is produced mainly from organic residues and it consists of 45 – 85 vol% methane and 25 – 50 vol% carbon dioxide.
 Like other renewable energy sources, biogas can contribute to the reduction of co2 emissions from different sectors, as it can be used as a transport fuel, to produce heat and power or as a raw material for further applications.
-The competitive advantage of biogas compared to other renewable sources is that it takes advantage of the existing infrastructure and it can be stored, providing an alternative to intermittent generation from other sources, such as solar and wind, and ensuring the security of supply.
+The competitive advantage of biogas compared to other renewable sources is that it takes advantage of the existing infrastructure and can be stored, providing an alternative to intermittent generation from other sources, such as solar and wind, and ensuring the security of supply.

 Renewable natural gas (RNG) is a pipeline-quality gas that is interchangeable with fossil natural gas but is produced from biogas and biomass feedstock sources.
 It can be used as a 100% substitute for or blended with conventional gas streams for use in vehicle engines.
 With an estimated resource potential of 4.
 8 trillion cubic feet in the united states alone, or 20% of total us natural gas consumption, rng is a valuable complement to the diversity and security of the natural gas fuel supply.